 11. Character of soil and sub-soil of the canal;

+12. Character of soil and sub-soil of the irrigation fields.
 1. Method and Systems of Irrigation: In the perennial irrigation system, soil is continuously kept moist, and hence water required for initial saturation is less.
 Also, due to the shallow depth of the water table, deep percolation losses are less.
 In the inundation irrigation, there is wasteful use of water.
 Hence, the perennial irrigation system has more duty than the inundation irrigation.
 The flow irrigation system has lower duty due to the conveyance losses in the network of the canals, while the lift irrigation in has higher duty because the commanded area of each well is very near to it.
 Tank Irrigation high duty d to rigid control.
 2. Mode of Applying Water: The flood irrigation system has lesser duty than the fu system.
 Sub-irrigation system gives still higher duty.
 The basin irrigation and uncontrolled flooding give less duty.
 3. Method of Cultivation: TI the land is properly ploughed and made quite loose before irrigating, the soil will have high water retention capacity in its unsaturated zone.
 Thus, the number of watering can be reduced increasing .the duty.
 The old and conventional methods of cultivation give less duty in comparison to the modem methods.
 4. Time and frequency of Tilling: Frequency of cultivation reduces the loss of moisture through weeds.
 Soil structure affects the plant growth to a very great extent.
 A good structure (i.e. the good arrangement of soil particles in relation to one another) is called good fifth of soils.
 When the soil is in good filth, evaporation losses from the surface of soil is less, soil becomes properly aerated, and hence the yield of crop is also better.
 5. Type of the crop: The duty varies from crop to crop as is clear from table 6.
 Base Period of the Crop: If the base period of the crop is more, the amount of water required will be high, hence duty will be low and vice-versa.
 7. Climatic Conditions of the Area: The climatic conditions which affect the duty are (i) temperature, (ii) wind. (iii) humidity, and (vi) rainfall.
 Due to high temperature and wind, evaporation losses will be more, and duty will be less.
 A humid atmosphere reduces the losses.
 Rainfall during the crop period will reduce the irrigation-water requirement and the duty will thus be higher.
 In this context there are two popular terms: (1) Duty inclusive of rainfall, i.e. duty be considered by taking rainfall into account, (ii) Duty exclusive of rainfall, that is the duty has been considered by not considering the rainfall in the area.
 8. Quality of water: If the harmful salt-content and alkali content of the water is more, water will have to be applied liberally so that the-salts are leached off.
 This will, in turn, reduce the duty.
 More fertilizing matter in water will cause less consumption of water, and increase duty, 9.
 Method of Assessment: Volumetric method of assessment always leads to a higher duty.
 This is because i.e. the farmer will use water economically.
 If, however, the meth of assessment is based on the area under cultivation, the farmer will have a tendency to use more water, and the duty will be low.
 10. Canal Conditions: In an earthen canal, the seepage and percolation losses will be high, resulting in the low duty.
 If, however, the canal is lined, the losses will be less, and duty will be high.
 If the high canal is so aligned that the irrigated areas are concentrated along it, the V/ duty will be higher.
 The dispersion of the irrigated areas with respect to the canal tends to reduce the duty.
 11. Character of Soil and Sub-soil of the Canal: If the canal is unlined, and if it flows through coarse grained, permeable soils, the scepage and percolation losses will be high.
 If the canal flows through fine grained soil, such losses will be less and hence the duly will be higher.
 12. Character of Soil and sub-soil of the Irrigation Field If the soil and sub-soil of the field is coarse-grained, percolation losses will be high.
 However, if there is hard pan at depth I to 2 metre below surface, the percolation loss reduces.
 The duty is also affected by the topography of the land.
 If the field is not level, the lower portions get more water, while higher portions may remain drier.
 In order to supply water to the higher places, more water will be used, and the duty will be reduced.
 Factors Affecting Duty The duty varies with the place of its measurement, because of continuous conveyance losses as the water flows.
 The duty of water goes on increasing as the water flows.
 For example, let C be the head of the field, B be the head of the water course or the field channel, and A be the head of the distributary.
 Let the area of the field be 1700 hectares, and let cumec water be required to be delivered at point C, for the growth of the crop.
 Thus, the duty at the head of the field will be 1700 hectares/cumec.
 Assuming the conveyance losses between B and C to be 0.1 cumecs (Say) the discharge required at B will be 1.1 Cumes and hence duty of water measured at B will be 1700/1.1 = 1545 hectares/cumec only.
 Again, if the losses between A to B are taken to be equal to 0.2 cumec, the discharge required at the head of the distributary will be 1.1+ 0.2—1.3 cumecs, Le. if 1.3 cumecs are discharged at A, then 1 cumec will reach at the head of the field.
 Hence the duty of water at A will be 1308/1.3 hectares cumec only.

 Thus, duty at the head of the water course (at B) is lesser than the duty at the head of the field, and is greater than the duty at the head of the distributary.
 The duty at the head of the water-course is called the outlet duty.
 Thus measurements of duty are taken at four points noted below